handiko/Arduino-RFpainter/README.md

 * Breadboard and some jumper wires

 ## Precaution
-**This project will emits radio waves**.
+**This project will emit radio waves**.
 If you don't have any proper radio license, please do this at very low power, don't put any RF power amplifier with it, and do at your own risk!

 ## Principle of Operation
 * Cat picture is stored in the Arduino `PROGMEM` in the form of binary value ASCII art. (white pixel is represented by space and black pixel is represented by alphanumeric)
 * This cat ascii-art is stored in the form of 2-dimensional array`[height, width]`.
 * This array is scanned from the `[height-1, width-1]` index to `[height-1, 0]`, continue to `[height-2, width-1]` to `[height-2, 0]`, and so on until `[0, 0]`.
-* When the element value is space, then the DDS AD9850 is programmed to output very low frequency which we don't care about (in this case, 1 kHz).
-When the element value is an alphanumeric, then then the DDS AD9850 is programmed to output some RF frequency + some offset, proportional to the width position value.
+* When the element value is a space, then the DDS AD9850 is programmed to output very low frequency which we don't care about (in this case, 1 kHz).
+When the element value is an alphanumeric, then the DDS AD9850 is programmed to output some RF frequency + some offset, proportional to the width position value.
 * Then, FMCW is generated.

 The detail of how one can program the AD9851 is presented in the datasheet.